yiyangshen/COMP30022-DocMcStuffins/docs/week9/checklist.md

     - controllers, routes, and tests for all but one (i.e. contact search) of the core functionality requested by the client
     - [documentation](https://github.com/techn0mancr/COMP30022-DocMcStuffins/blob/main/docs/week9/api/index.md) for the available API endpoints and their tests
   - frontend
-    - [to be filled by someone from the frontend]
+    - api and integration with the backend of the core functionality requested by the client has been completed

 > Do you have coding standards?
 If so, give link.